Want to try it for yourself?

 3. Lower Defect Rate

-Static application software testing reduces software defects by detecting code issues and bugs before they make their way into released versions of a software system.
-Static code review is also useful for preventing structural defects from reoccurring in the future.
+Static code analysis tools reduce software defects by detecting code issues and bugs before they make their way into released versions of a software system.
+Source code analysis is also useful for preventing structural defects from reoccurring in the future.
 You can leverage it to implement a defect prevention policy, which eventually reduces code defects throughout the software development life cycle.
 When developing highly complex, safety- and mission-critical software systems, the ability to detect defects early on is of the utmost importance, as a single flaw can have serious consequences—potentially leading to fatalities, injuries, or system failures.

 4. Streamlined Processes